 This is conscious and deliberate because although client, competitor and company are important factors, those particular questions on my handout are not relevant in this particular case.

-So when something doesn't fit exactly, you have to consider what does fit.
+When something doesn't fit exactly, you have to consider what does fit.

-So the thought process should be, "What is the hypothesis?" and, "What data is needed to support it?"
+The thought process should be, "What is the hypothesis?" and, "What data is needed to support it?"

 When in doubt about a framework, ask these two questions.
 It is very hard to go wrong.